SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 ##### Glob
 String of characters containing at least one of `*?` in _bareword_ position

+##### History Events
+A _designator_ starting with `!` in _bareword_ position that describes a word or a range of words from a previously entered command.
+Please look at the section named 'History Event Designators' for a more thorough explanation.
+Only allowed in interactive mode.

 ##### Single Quoted String
 Any sequence of characters between two single quotes (`'`)